Xenoveritas/abuse/BUILDING.md

 The CMake package includes some CPack stuff to enable building installers.
 Under Windows, this will attempt to create a [WIX](http://wixtoolset.org/) installer and a ZIP file.
-Under Mac OS X, it attempts to create a DMG and TGZ.
+Under macOS, it attempts to create a DMG and TGZ.

-To build them under Linux and Mac OS X, it's just `make package`.
+To build them under Linux and macOS, it's just `make package`.

 Under Windows, build `PROJECT.vcxproj`.